logo

 You can usually identify a 4U Report within seconds of opening it.
 Look for these signals:

-• 01 The most important metric is visible before the user interacts with anything
+• 01 The design draws the eye and the most important metric is visible before the user interacts with anything

 • 02 Clicking any visual updates everything else on the page without touching a filter panel